 - salt & black pepper to taste

 - Thoroughly mix the ricotta and egg.
 Gently fold in the chives and zest then season with salt and pepper.
-Scoop the mixture into a sandwich-sized Ziplock bag.
+Scoop the mixture into a sandwich-sized Ziplock bag or small pastry bag.

 - Gently wash and dry 20-24 squash blossoms.